 What aggravates Sever’s?

-- Heel pain on either one or both feet
+- Soreness at the back of the heel in either one foot or both feet

 - A tender swelling or bulge on the heel